 During fiscal year 2011, the Foundation entered into an agreement to act as guarantor on a portion of the Series 2010A and Series 2010B Certificates (collectively, the Series 2010 Certificates) issued by the USF Financing Corporation to finance the cost of the acquisition, construction, and installation of a multi-use facility, a portion of which includes student housing, and a student center on the USF St. Pete campus.
 In accordance with the Support Agreement dated December 1, 2010, the Foundation will transfer to the Financing Corporation the deficiency between the Principal and Interest requirement on the 2010 Certificates allocable to the Student Center portion and the funds available to cover the Student Center debt service.
 The maximum amount of the deficiency the Foundation is obligated to pay is limited to \$546,994 per year as long as the Certificates are outstanding.
 The Certificates have a term of 30 years.
 In consideration for this guarantee, the University established a reserve funded from surplus revenues in an amount equal to the maximum amount of the deficiency over a 5-year period.
 If the reserve is ever drawn upon to reimburse the Foundation for payment made due to a deficiency in pledged revenues, the amount withdrawn will be replenished with the next available surplus funds.
-There have been no deficiencies funded by the Foundation, and there have been no defaults on the loan or any loan covenants as of June 30, 2015.
+There have been no deficiencies funded by the Foundation, and there have been no defaults on the loan or any loan covenants as of June 30, 2016.
+The Foundation was released from its obligations under the support agreement effective July 8, 2016.